brickcap/openresty_examples/book.md

 ```
 local res = ngx.location.capture("/google")

--- the res.body should contain the html page of google.com
+-- the res.body should contain the html source of google.com

 ```